Ruta graveolens · notes from a language experiment · cultivated since 2025

 Destructors

-This section describes when and how values are cleaned up in Rue.
+This section describes when and how values are dropped in Rue.

 Drop Semantics

-When a value's owning binding goes out of scope and the value has not been moved elsewhere, the value is dropped.
-Dropping a value runs its destructor, if it has one.
+When a value's owning binding goes out of scope and the value has not been moved out of it, the value is dropped.
+Dropping runs the value's drop glue — its user destructor if it has one, then the drop of its droppable contents (3.9:28) — as fixed by the drop relation in docs/formal/01-core-calculus.md §6.11.

 struct Data { value: i32 }